cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -<prefix>.configs.client-timeout
 [client_timeout: <duration> | default = 5s]

-# TLS cert path for the client
+# Path to the client certificate file, which will be used for authenticating
+# with the server.
+Also requires the key path to be configured.
 # CLI flag: -<prefix>.configs.tls-cert-path
 [tls_cert_path: <string> | default = ""]

-# TLS key path for the client
+# Path to the key file for the client certificate.
+Also requires the client
+# certificate to be configured.
 # CLI flag: -<prefix>.configs.tls-key-path
 [tls_key_path: <string> | default = ""]

-# TLS CA path for the client
+# Path to the CA certificates file to validate server certificate against.
+If
+# not set, the host's root CA certificates are used.
 # CLI flag: -<prefix>.configs.tls-ca-path
 [tls_ca_path: <string> | default = ""]

+# Skip validating server certificate.
+# CLI flag: -<prefix>.configs.tls-insecure-skip-verify
+[tls_insecure_skip_verify: <boolean> | default = false]
 ```

 ### `blocks_storage_config`